 The Tech Innovation Network (TIN) provides evidence-based content and an opportunity to join a community knowledgeable about cutting-edge innovation in mental health tech.
 Other benefits include:

-The Tech Innovation Network (TIN) would not exist without the organizations that are a part of the it, which is why our team has tried to make joining an easy and straightforward process.
+The Tech Innovation Network (TIN) would not exist without the organizations that are a part of it, which is why our team has tried to make joining an easy and straightforward process.
 Interested organizations can join the TIN in three steps:

 After joining organizations in the TIN participate in monthly meetings and other ongoing TIN activities or projects